meenakshipradeep/short-exercise-oop-encapsulation/README.md

 - Look at the `DodgyBankAccount`, this class is not well-encapsulated.
   Can you note down the problems with how the class is designed, and the ways it is being misused?

+  Class Variables of Dodgybankaccount  are public.
+Account no,Balance and Reward no should be private.
+  Public variables can be accessed and modified outside the class.
+  AddReward Method also public.Can be accessed and modified outside the class.

 - Compare and contrast the `DodgyBankAccount` and the `SecureBankAccount`, how is the `SecureBankAccount` different to the `DodgyBankAccount`?
 How is it designed to prevent it from being misused?
 Are there instances of better method names for clearer abstraction?

+  Class variables are private in SecureBankAccount.
+Encapsulation has been applied here.
+  DodgyBankAccount method variables are public instead of private.

+  DebitAmount and AddReward methods are common in both the classes.
+Can be moved to Base class.